athomasoriginal/clojurescript-30/03-drumkit/README.md

 **WARNING:**

 `deps-cli` is a little more challenging to use on its own without figwheel during development.
 The errors are not as visible, the config is a little verbose and, for this particular excercise, it will not serve the `.wav` files correctly.

-# Housekeeping

-Before trying out this repo please ensure you have a cljs environment setup.
-See the [Getting Started Guide](https://github.com/tkjone/clojurescript-30#getting-started)

 # Lessons Learned